 Be sure to check out our roundup of the best Google Meet tips and tricks for more ways to get the most out of this robust communication app.

 Our top equipment picks

 Although you can use Google Meet on a Mac or Windows PC in just about any browser, we're particular to Google's own Chromebooks and Chrome OS.
-Here's our top pick among the current crop of Chromebooks.
+Here's our top pick among the current crop of best Chromebooks.

 The best Chromebook for the money